yohamta/furex/README.md

 ## Motivation

 [Flexbox](https://www.w3.org/TR/css-flexbox/) is a good mechanism for laying out items of different sizes.
-Since I have experience with the Web and ReactNative, I wanted to use the same concept for games written with Ebiten, so I have developed this library.
-I hope this helps other people with similar ideas.
+I wanted to use the same concept for game UI because I have experience in Web and ReactNative projects.
+I hope the library helps other people with the same thoughts.

 ## Features